queeniewilliams/RushHour/README.md

 ### **_Description_**

-RushHour is an interactive app where it helps users to find available street parking nearby and reserve the parking spot.
-Users will be able to log into the app and post an available parking spot when they are leaving; meanwhile, other users will be able to see the available parking and reserve it for free or a small amount of fee depending on the amount of time takes them to reach to the spot.
-In order to avoid blocking the traffic, there is also a limited time the user can wait for another user to arrive.
+RushHour is an interactive app where it helps users to find free parking nearby.
+Users are able to log into the app and post an free parking they found; meanwhile, all users are able to see the free parkings and detailed information, and also leave reviews.

 Features:

-- users are able to log in to add/edit/delete thier parking spot,
+- users are able to log in to add/edit/delete their parking spot.
-- users are able to log in to see available parking nearby
+- users are able to log in to see free parkings nearby.
-- users are able to reserve parking spot
+- users are able to see the distance between current location and the parking spot.
-- users are able to see the distance between current location and the parking spot
+- users are able to leave reviews for the parking after their visit and post pictures.

 ### **_Technologies_**